This post contains affiliate links. Please read my disclosure for more information.

 Great Central Road Camping

 If you keep an eye on Wikicamps there are heaps of camps to choose from on the side of the road for the entire length of the road.
 None of them has any facilities except for the ones at the roadhouses (which are paid).
 We chose to free camp the whole way and only stopped at the roadhouses to top up on fuel.
+Check out this post for some great hacks for free camping.

-Behind The Ranges Free Camp
+Behind the Ranges Free Camp

 This was our favourite of all the free camps.
 Located only 50km from Docker River on the WA side of the border, it was a beautiful camp with views of the surrounding ranges.
 It is in the middle of a particularly rough patch of the road so we were relieved to stop here and have a break.